 If you’re lucky/skilled/badass enough to have one of your screenplays optioned/bought and kicked into production, and if they’ve invited you to be a part of the experience of filming it, you might want to keep in mind, matey, the fact that thar be only a few things an on-set screenwriter is expected to actually, well, do.

+Screenwriting credits get watered down.
+It’s a fact of life, but it’s not unavoidable.
+Let’s say your screenplay is getting made into a motion picture by a mid-sized production company or small studio.
 Congrats!
-Your screenplay is awesome!
-So awesome, it’s getting made into a motion picture by a mid-sized production company or small studio.
-But wait… that means an entire film crew is going to be reading your script now.
-(Or at … Read More
+But that means an entire film crew is going to be reading your script now.
+(Or at least skimming it, if … Read more

-I’ve written 5 features that have gotten made into films, and have been compensated as a screenwriter on all of them, even if it was just a small amount of cash, or even just a net points deal (a percentage of … Read More
+I’ve written five features that have gotten made into films, and have been compensated as a screenwriter on all of them, even if it was just a small amount of cash, or even just a net points deal (a percentage of the revenue after the film makes its money back).
+I know too many screenwriters that … Read more